 What kind of filter do you use?

 For volatility trading, I apply a stochastic volatility model with heavy-tails which is estimated using time series data.
 Using this model, I infer the statistical value of an option, associated delta-hedging costs and the gap risk.
 As a result, I estimate the statistical value of options along with their hedging costs.
 Finally, I compare statistical values against the market traded prices across multiple assets and create a ranking based on reward to risk ratios which are then utilized for trading signals.
 The advantage of the relative value approach is that it needs no external variables to make trading decisions.
-I have seen a lot of volatility strategies which are conditioned on various external variables, for an example, a recent performance of the S&P 500 index, the VIX, the term structure of VIX futures, etc. Nothing of it makes sense because all deterministic rules are designed to optimise the back-test and the strategy cannot adopt itself in future.
+I have seen a lot of volatility strategies which are conditioned on various external variables, for an example, a recent performance of the S&P 500 index, the VIX, the term structure of VIX futures, etc. Nothing of it makes sense because all deterministic rules are designed to optimise the back-test and the strategy cannot adapt itself in future.
 The only reasonable approach is to estimate the relative value of option replication and build up a model which can produce accurate forecasts for the volatility and distribution of price returns.

 3) Isn’t risk premium size model-dependent for options?